 To get a fuller picture of the space within which you are working, let’s take a look at the CSS Box Model.

-As you can see, the entire container is a multi-layered affair in service of the content in the middle.
-It’s like a crosscut of a candy bar if you like sweet analogies.
+As you can see below, the entire container is a multi-layered affair in service of the content in the middle.
+It’s like a crosscut of a candy bar, if you like sweet analogies.

 OK, I’m getting hungry now.

 Visualizing this can make the whole thing much easier to understand.
-Analogizing it may only serve to make your mouth water.
+Analogizing it may only make your mouth water.

 To edit margins and padding for your page elements, go into your stylesheet and find the element class you want to change.
-It will look like this:
+It’ll look like this:

 padding: 10px 25px;